MelihGulum/Sentiment-Analysis-and-Spam-Classification/README.md

 ```

 ### :world_map: Multi-Language
 Web App offers you two different language support.
-One is in English and the other is in Turkish.
+One is in **English** and the other is in **Turkish**.
 This option is made with vanilla Javascript and is open for development.

 ## :runner: How to Run
 1.Fork this repository.